Audience

 Planning for the Cutover

-Let's say you have 900GB of total data at your source.
-It's reasonable to assume only a small percentage will change over the course of a business day – for this example, we'll estimate it at 5% or 45GB.
-So if the initial Data Seeding (Phase 1) took 18 hours to migrate, you can assume that the True-Up would take about an hour.
-To test this, you go ahead and run a True-Up after a day, then again after a 3- or 5-day interval.
-This will start to give you a picture of how much time it will take to migrate the deltas when you plan your final Cutover.
+Imagine there are 900GB of data at the source.
+It's reasonable to estimate that only a small percentage will change over the course of a business day – for this example, it's assumed to be 5%, or 45GB.
+If the initial Data Seeding (Phase 1) took 18 hours to migrate, it can be estimated that the True-Up would take about an hour.
+To test this, a True-Up can be run after a day, then again after a 3- or 5-day interval.
+This will help gauge how much time it will take to migrate the deltas when planning the final Cutover.

-Before you schedule the Cutover, remember you need to communicate with all content users well in advance.
-In addition, for this migration to be successful, users must stop using the source data permanently and switch over to the Egnyte data only after you have completed the final True-Up and Permissions Migration.
+Before scheduling the Cutover, remember to communicate with all content users well in advance.
+In addition, for this migration to be successful, users must stop using the source data permanently and switch over to the Egnyte data only after completing the final True-Up and Permissions Migration.

 Finally, be aware that not all Cutovers are successful the first time.
-Lots of things can happen, so be sure to have a Plan B in place if you can’t finalize the Cutover when planned.
-Our Technical Support Agents are diligent and will do everything in their power to keep you on track, but our Engineering team is not on call 24/7.
-If something comes up that requires Engineering intervention or troubleshooting, it may force you to reschedule your Cutover.
-Be aware of our Terms of Use for customers using Migration App in a Self-Service manner.
+Lots of things can happen, so be sure to have a Plan B in place if it is not possible to finalize the Cutover when planned.
+Our Technical Support Agents are diligent and will do everything in their power to keep the process on track, but our Engineering team is not on call 24/7.
+If something comes up that requires Engineering intervention or troubleshooting, it may force rescheduling the Cutover.
+Be aware of the Terms of Use for customers using the Migration App in a Self-Service manner.

 Questions?
 Feature Requests?
 Other Feedback?

-If you have feature suggestions or requests, feel free to submit them here, and make sure you mention Migration App in the text.
+If there are any feature suggestions or requests, feel free to submit them here, and make sure you mention Migration App in the text.